 4. Do the settlement math.

-5. Review charges on your settlement statement.
+5. Review charges on your closing docs.

 Are all mortgages being paid off, and are the payoff amounts correct?
 If your real estate agent promised you extras — such as a discounted commission or a home warranty policy — make sure that’s included.
 Also check whether your real estate agent or title company added fees that weren’t disclosed earlier.
-If any party suggests leaving items off the settlement statement, consult a lawyer about whether that might expose you to legal risk.
+If any party suggests leaving items off the docs, consult a lawyer about whether that might expose you to legal risk.

 6. Search for missing credits.